-Non-residents are taxed on their income from a source within or deemed to be within South Africa.
+Non-residents are taxed on their income from a source within, or deemed to be within South Africa.
 For individual non-residents, the same tax thresholds would be applicable as for South African residents.
-A nonresident is only subject to capital gains tax on the disposal of fixed property (or an interest in such property) situated in South Africa.
+A non-resident is only subject to capital gains tax on the disposal of fixed property (or an interest in such property) situated in South Africa or the disposal of any assets of a permanent establishment in South Africa.